-- The Register of Deeds budget shows an increase as compared to the previous budget related to increases in salaries and fringe costs related to the pay plan increases. - This department typically generates enough revenue from fees to support the operation.

-Register of Deeds Department (185)
+- The Register of Deeds budget shows an increase of 29.4% as compared to the previous budget.
+The largest share of the increase is related to excise tax that is paid to the State. - This department typically generates enough revenue from fees to support the operation. - The department is made up of the Register of Deeds who is elected and nine other full-time employees.